De dónde viene el término «Sistema» en el TID. Referencias

 No es necesario usar el término sistema para uno mismo.
 Pero se usa en la comunidad científica.

-La mayoría de personas con TID (sistemas, múltiples, plurales, personas que viven con TID, pacientes de disociación compleja) en esta comunidad pasamos la mayor parte de nuestros días en la defensa del reconocimiento del TID como un trastorno real, un trastorno que dificulta el funcionamiento, que no necesariamente te hace un asesino, que hay esperanza de tener una vida satisfactoria, que existen estudios, que hay gente que te cree y que te apoya.
+La mayoría de personas con TID (sistemas, múltiples, plurales, personas que viven con TID, pacientes de disociación compleja, etc) pasamos la mayor parte de nuestros días en defensa del reconocimiento del TID como una condición real, que no te hace un asesino, que hay esperanza de tener una vida satisfactoria, que existen estudios, que mejora con un ambiente de comprensión y contención.

 Gracias por la información y las referencias.
 Sobre todo me pareció excelente tu apego a la data científica, la educación, la discusión y corrección, esta clase de apertura y flexibilidad dialéctica suelen pasarse por alto y no está de más felicitar a quien expone estos valores.
 Excelente post!